 Demolishing The Warren Report

 What I’m going to show you today are two images from a CBS News Special Report from 1967, filmed and broadcast because so many people had failed to believe the Warren Report.
-I’m quite sure they didn’t realize they were making their esteemed report ridiculous, but they did it just the same.
+I’m quite sure they didn’t realize they were making their esteemed report ridiculous, but they did just the same.

 So, let’s take a look.